 Developing Clinical Applications for NIRS Arthroscopy

-A second group of researchers from Utrecht University, Netherlands and the University of Eastern Finland published research in the journal Nature in September 2018 that sought to prove the reliability of NIR spectroscopy to simultaneously evaluate both articular cartilage and subchondral bone in vivo with the assistance of an artificial neural network (ANN).
+A second group of researchers from Utrecht University in the Netherlands and the University of Eastern Finland published research in the journal Nature in September 2018 that sought to prove the reliability of NIR spectroscopy to simultaneously evaluate both articular cartilage and subchondral bone in vivo with the assistance of an artificial neural network (ANN).

-Using the Avantes AvaSpec- ULS2048XL, this study first collected NIR spectral data arthroscopically from ponies 12 months after receiving experimental joint repair procedures, then collected samples from the same ponies for in vitro spectral measurements.
+Using the AvaSpec-ULS2048XL-EVO, this study first collected NIR spectral data arthroscopically from ponies 12 months after receiving experimental joint repair procedures, then collected samples from the same ponies for in vitro spectral measurements.
 Additional spectral data was collected in vitro from samples harvested from unaffected ponies as a control.
-These samples also underwent optical coherence tomography (OCT) for the complete analysis of bone morphology to serve as a reference for prediction modeling with the assistance of a shallow Artificial Neural Network (ANN).
+These samples also underwent optical coherence tomography (OCT) for the complete analysis of bone morphology to serve as a reference for prediction modelling with the assistance of a shallow Artificial Neural Network (ANN).

 Light: The Medicine of the Future

-In the medical field alone, light is used to monitor health status, perform diagnostic testing, assist in the treatment of chronic wounds, and detect and fight cancer, and new discoveries are made every day that advance medical science.
+In the medical field alone, light is used to monitor health status, perform diagnostic testing, assist in the treatment of chronic wounds, and detect and fight cancer, and new discoveries that advance medical science are made every day.

 Speak with a dedicated sales engineer and discover the Avantes difference today.

 - Market leader in developing high-end fibre-optic spectroscopy systems